Kaitlyn Farrington

-Kaitlyn Brooke Farrington (born December 18, 1989) is an American former professional snowboarder who grew up on a cattle ranch near Bellevue, Idaho, and now lives in Whitefish, Montana.
+Kaitlyn Brooke Farrington (born December 18, 1989) is an American former professional snowboarder and amateur freestyle snowmobiler who grew up on a cattle ranch near Bellevue, Idaho, and now lives in Whitefish, Montana.
 She won the gold medal in the women's half-pipe competition at the 2014 Winter Olympics in Sochi, Russia.
 Prior to her Olympic debut, she competed in the 2010 European Winter X Games and won the gold medal.
-On December 8, 2022, Farrington was announced as a backup crew member of the dearMoon project, a lunar spaceflight mission.
+On December 8, 2022, Farrington was announced as a backup crew member of the dearMoon project, a now-canceled lunar spaceflight mission.

 Early life

 Farrington was born to parents Gary and Suz Farrington; she has an older sister.
 The Farringtons own a ranch near Sun Valley, Idaho, and Kaitlyn grew up riding horses.
 Suz Farrington credited her daughter's smooth style with good balance from riding horses.
 She was skiing by age three and barrel racing at age five.
 "She was skiing on a tether for two days, then said, 'I'm done with this stuff,'" remembered Mr. Farrington.

 By high school, Farrington was competing as a snowboarder, and her parents had to sell the cows on their ranch to pay for expenses.